Luchorigami/AnomETAS/README.md

 # What you need
 - A temporal catalog of seismicity (Time vs Magnitude).
 The spatial ranges of the catalog must be small
-- The ETAS parameter of the catalog (see Eq.
+- The ETAS parameter of the catalog: A, c ,p \alpha, \mu and m_c (see Eq.
 1 in Moutote et al, 2021)
 -